Id3Gain (v1.0)

 Some Assembly Required

 This is not a polished, streamlined program with a glossy interface.
-It's a bare command-line tool.
-In fact, unless you're using OS X on an Intel CPU, what you'll download is not even that: I only provide source code to avoid having to maintain binary releases for different platforms.
+It is a bare command-line tool.
+In fact, unless you're using OS X on a 64-bit Intel CPU, what you'll download is not even that: I only provide source code to avoid having to maintain binary releases for different platforms.
 To compile and run Id3Gain, libMAD and libid3tag are required.
+These can be installed through most package managers.

 Download

-Download the source code (bzipped TAR archive, 53KiB)
+Download the source code (bzip2 compressed tar archive)

 Disclaimer